 - You have plenty of time to complete all the questions, so no rush.

 - Read each question twice to properly understand what’s been asked of you.
 If you don’t know, mark the question, move on and get back to it later.

 - Also, pay attention to details.
 Sometimes the answers lie in the question, so be careful.

 In my case, I still had an hour left when I answered all the questions.
 And then it took me around 15 minutes to check the questions I marked for review.

 Know the product!
 I won’t say it enough.
 You must know every piece of the NSX-T 3.0, every single feature, know what it does and where to find it.

 CLI!
 Know your command lines for NSG Manager, Egde, ESXi and KVM.
 Do not omit KVM!

-I hope this blogpost will help you to suceeed and pass this exam.
+I hope this blog post will help you to suceed and pass this exam.
 Good luck 😉